1952 Maine gubernatorial election

 The 1952 Maine gubernatorial election took place on September 8, 1952.
-Incumbent Republican Governor Frederick G. Payne was term limited and seeking election to the United States Senate.
-Maine Senate President Burton M. Cross faced off against Democratic challenger, former Congressman James C. Oliver (who served in Congress from 1937 to 1941 as a Republican) and Independent Republican Neil S. Bishop (whom Cross had defeated in the Republican primary) in the general election, easily defeating both men.
+Republican incumbent Frederick G. Payne was term limited and constitutionally prohibited from seeking a third consecutive term in office; he ran for United States Senate.
+Maine Senate president Burton M. Cross defeated former Republican U.S. representative James C. Oliver and independent Neil S. Bishop, whom Cross had already defeated in the Republican primary.

 Cross' election was the ninth consecutive victory for the Republicans in Maine gubernatorial races.
+As of 2026, this is the last time that a Maine governor was succeeded by a member of their own party.